armurox/loggingredactor/README.md

 ![PyPI version](https://img.shields.io/pypi/v/loggingredactor.svg?color=blue)
 ![Supported Python versions](https://img.shields.io/pypi/pyversions/loggingredactor.svg?color=green)

-Logging Redactor is a Python library designed to redact sensitive data in logs based on regex patterns or dictionary keys.
+Logging Redactor is a Python library designed to redact sensitive data in logs based on regex mask_patterns or dictionary keys.
 It supports JSON logging formats and handles nested data at the message level, at the positional argument level and also in the `extra` keyword argument.

 ## Installation